-Medications like Suboxone can be a critical part of a comprehensive treatment plan for opioid use disorder (OUD).1, 2 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), medication for OUD can help relieve or eliminate withdrawal symptoms and psychological cravings and can also prevent the euphoric effects of illicit opioids, which may deter opioid use and reduce the risk of relapse.2, 3
+Medications like Suboxone can be a critical part of a comprehensive treatment plan for opioid use disorder (OUD).1, 2 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), medication for OUD can help relieve or eliminate withdrawal symptoms and psychological cravings.
+It can also prevent the euphoric effects of illicit opioids, which may deter opioid use and reduce the risk of relapse.2, 3

 Suboxone is a brand name for a prescription medication that contains a combination of buprenorphine and naloxone.
 The combination of buprenorphine and naloxone is also known by the brand name Zubsolv.2 Naloxone is also known by the brand name Narcan.1